SagefulSolutions/WVCC/roadmap.md

 January 2018
 ----------------

+* Implement 100,000 coin forging miminimum in fullnode
+* Implement WVCC version of WAVES wallet for chrome
 * Have 30 people holding WVCC balances
 * Have 12 people listed in the directory accepting WVCC for something